andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 <img alt="user page" src="user.webp" width="500px">

 > _(obviously it should have your own name!!.
-Please hit the logout button, top right, if it is not your name.)_
+Please hit the "logout" button, top right, if it is not your name.)_

 The "clock in" button is explained below.

-To leave the system hit the "logout" button in top right of the screen.
+To leave the system hit the "logout" button in the top right of the screen.

 > _(By the way if you save the webpage on your phone you can use your phone to login as long as you are in the building.)_